 Replace cover lenses when they get pitted or scratched.
 Clean sensors with a soft cloth.
 Check battery contacts if the lens flickers.
 Store the helmet away from extreme heat.
 Most problems come from dirty sensors or dead batteries.

-What’s the difference between cheap and expensive helmets?
+What’s the difference between budget and premium helmets?

-Expensive helmets (Miller, Lincoln) use better headgear, more durable shells, and often have better warranties.
-Mid-range helmets like these offer similar optical performance at lower prices but may have cheaper plastics and simpler headgear adjustments.
+Premium helmets from brands like Miller and Lincoln use better headgear, more durable shells, and stronger warranties.
+The mid-range helmets in this list offer similar optical performance at lower prices but may use simpler plastics and basic headgear adjustments.

 Welders Top Picks